 Anger is an important emotion.
 It's totally okay to feel angry at times.
-Rather than feeling guilty about your anger, try to focus on ways that you can better manage it.
-You can learn to better understand what your anger means to you and you can even learn how to be more in charge of your anger.
+Rather than feeling guilty about your anger, try to focus on learning ways that you can better manage your anger and understand what it means to you.
 Effective anger management takes practice.
 Here are some tips that may help: